 The Owners (for the purposes of this clause 6.1 excluding those persons deriving title to the Site or part thereof from or under them) hereby warrant and undertake to the Council and the County Council that in respect of each of their respective interests in the Site:-

-that the interest of the persons detailed by the recitals to this Deed are accurate as at the date of this Deed; and
+that the interest of the persons detailed by the Recitals to this Deed are accurate as at the date of this Deed; and

-that no other person other than the persons detailed by the recitals to this Deed have an interest in the Site at the date of this Deed.
+that no other person other than the persons detailed by the Recitals to this Deed have an interest in the Site at the date of this Deed.

 The Owners in respect of each of their respective interests in the Site (for the purposes of this clause 6.1 excluding those persons deriving title to the Site or part thereof from or under them) hereby covenant with and undertake to the Council and to the County Council that the Owners shall apply to the Chief Land Registrar to register this Deed in the registers of its title to the Site and to furnish the Council forthwith upon registration official copies of such title to show the entry of this Deed in the Charges Register of the same.